Charles A. Wood

 Charles A. "Chuck" Wood is an American planetary geologist who currently is a Senior Scientist Emeritus of the Planetary Science Institute.

 Wood earned his PhD in Planetary Geology from Brown University in 1979.
 Between 1980 and 1985, he worked as a Space Scientist at NASA's Johnson Space Center.
 From 1985 to 1990, he served as Chief of the Space Shuttle Earth Observations Office.
-Between 1990 and 2000, he chaired the Department of Space Studies at the University of Arizona.
+Between 1990 and 2000, he chaired the Department of Space Studies at the University of North Dakota.
 From 2001 to 2003, he was Director of Education for the Biosphere 2 program while it was operated by Columbia University.
 In 2004, he joined the Planetary Science Institute as a Senior Scientist and simultaneously took on the role of Executive Director at the Center for Educational Technologies at Wheeling University.

 Wood published a series of articles about the moon in Sky and Telescope magazine.

 Wood ran the popular site Lunar Photo of the Day, or LPOD, from 2004 to 2018.
 The site posted a photo of the moon or about the moon daily, and included Wood's comments on it.

-In 2018, the International Astronomical Union named asteroid 363115 "Chuckwood" in honor of Wood's work.
+In 2018, the International Astronomical Union named asteroid 363115 Chuckwood in honor of Wood's work.